Curves are objects that contain data pairs representing a relationship between two variables in a hydraulic model.

 ID & Description

 This box shows the ID and description of curves.
-Use the Edit Description button on the Curve Dialog Toolbar to revise the description.
+Click Edit on the Curve Dialog Toolbar to revise the description.

 Select the curve type from the pull-down list.
-The following shows all available curve types.
+The following list shows all available curve types:

-Volume vs Depth (used to describe how tank volume changes with depth)
+Volume vs Depth - Describes how tank volume changes with depth.

-Pump Efficiency vs. Flow (used for energy management and cost analyses)
+Pump Efficiency vs. Flow - Describes energy management and cost analyses.

-NPSH vs. Flow (based on performance tests, used to determine the cavitation index of a pump)
+NPSH vs. Flow - Determines the cavitation index of a pump.

-% Demand vs Pressure (used to model pressure dependent demand)
+% Demand vs Pressure - Models pressure dependent demands.

-Insert Row Button - Select the row in which to insert a new record then click this icon to insert a new row.
+Insert Row Button - Selects the row in which to insert a new record, and then inserts a new row.

-Append Row Button - Use this icon to create a row at the end of the table.
+Append Row Button - Creates a row at the end of the table.

 Delete Row Button - By selecting one or more rows, click this icon to delete those records.

-Set Rows Button - This icon enables the user to specify the number of rows to create in the curve.
+Set Rows Button - Enables you to specify the number of rows to create in the curve.
 If 12 rows are desired, type 12 in the dialog box.

-Block Edit Button - This icon enables the user to perform a block edit on the selected records to some value specified by the user.
+Block Edit Button - Enables you to perform a block edit on the selected records to some value specified by the user.

-Format Button - The format button enables the user to justify the text in the curve table, apply a comma separator and to specify the number of decimal places for the curve.
+Format Button - Enables you to justify the text in the curve table, apply a comma separator, and to specify the number of decimal places for the curve.

-Save Button - Save the current curve data to a text file.
-See format below.
+Save Button - Saves the current curve data to a text file.

-Load Button - Open and read curve data from a data text file.
+Load Button - Opens and reads curve data from a data text file.